cozy/cozy.github.io/src/dev/konnector.md

 To protect your data, each connector runs inside a container in order to sandbox all their interactions with your data.

+> ⚠️ For historical reasons, in the Cozy codebase, a cozy connector is named konnector, please follow this convention if modifying an existing application.

 ## How does it work?

 A connector is a NodeJS script.